freeCodeCamp/freeCodeCamp/guide/english/c/switch/index.md

 It's a list of possibilities, with an action for each possibility, and an optional default action, in case nothing else evaluates to true.

 We exit from the switch by `break`.
 If the `break` statement is not reached before the beginning of the next case, the execution will fall through and begin executing the code in the next case.
+We also use 'continue' statement which when read , the control shifts to next iteration skipping the current one.

 ## Syntax of switch...case